mikefilonov/restannouncer/RESTAnnouncer.package/RASelectorAnnouncement.class/README.md

-No way to create dynamicly classes from JSON requests, need selector based announcements which emulate class behaviour of usual Announcements
+No way to create dynamicly classes from JSON requests, need selector based announcements which emulate class behaviour of usual Announcements .

+See RASelectorAnnouncementClass documentation for more details